Plug-in electric vehicles in Connecticut

-As of July 2023, there were about 25,000 electric vehicles registered in Connecticut.
+As of July 2023, there were about 36,000 electric vehicles registered in Connecticut.
 About 25% of vehicles registered in the state between July and December 2021 were electric.

 Government policy

 As of May 2022, the state government offers tax rebates of up to $4,250 for purchases of electric vehicles.

 Charging stations

 As of March 2022, the state government offers tax rebates of $500 for home installations of AC level 2 charging stations.

 The Infrastructure Investment and Jobs Act, signed into law in November 2021, allocates US$53 million to charging stations in Connecticut.

 By region

 Bridgeport

 As of December 2021, there were about 1,300 electric vehicles registered in Greenwich, 1,000 in Stamford, and 900 in Westport.

+New Haven

+As of April 2024, there were 45 electric vehicles in the New Haven city fleet.